 When any piece of a helmet buckle breaks off, you must replace the buckle!
 Contact the manufacturer--some will send you a buckle free.
 If that doesn't work, try your local bike shop.
 See our page on replacement buckles for more info.

 Fit pads can turn to dust over time.
 Or they can get nasty from sweat and suntan lotion.
 The best place to get exact replacement pads is from the manufacturer.
-Your local bike shop may have them, or you may find a pad replacement kit on the Web.
+Your local bike shop may have them, or you may find a pad replacement kit on the web.
+Here is one that claims to be universal, the Octopus Kit.

 When fit pads crumble:

 Fit pads do not affect the impact performance of the helmet--their purpose is to hold the helmet steady on your head so it is in place when you smash down on the pavement.
 Any pads that do that are ok to use, including foam you find at the local crafts store, dollar store, household products store or a specialized foam shop.
-The pads can be attached with hook-and-loop so you can remove them for cleaning, or you can glue them directly to the styrofoam with 3M Super 77 adhesive.
+The pads can be attached with hook-and-loop so you can remove them for cleaning, or you can glue them directly to the styrofoam with 3M Super 78 adhesive (available only in gallons) or another adhesive designed for EPS.
+(Do not use the widely available 3M Super 77--with a heavy application it can damage the liner foam.)
 If your helmet is old enough for the pads to have disintegrated, you might want to replace it anyway.

 After a long time, the hook-and-loop anchors for the fit pads on your helmet may come off.
 Or sometimes all it takes is putting the helmet in a hot car in the sun.
-To glue the hook-and-loop pads back on, some manufacturers recommend 3M Super 77 adhesive.
+To glue the hook-and-loop pads back on, some manufacturers recommend 3M Super 78 adhesive or another adhesive designed for EPS.

 When fit pad anchors come loose:

-You can use the same 3M Super 77 to glue outer plastic micro-shells to the EPS foam piece of the helmet.
+You can use the same 3M Super 78 to glue outer plastic micro-shells to the EPS foam piece of the helmet.
 You will not be able to repair a split or cracked shell, however.
-And if the foam is cracked, do not attempt a repair, you must replace the helmet.
+The crack tells you that the foam has suffered major damage an is no longer as protective as it was.
+If the foam is cracked, do not attempt a repair, you must replace the helmet.
 No glue would restore the impact protection of the intact foam!
 We have a page up on helmet cracks.

 When the plastic shell comes off: